palantir/atlasdb/html/_sources/cluster_management/sweep/sweep-logs.rst.txt

 5. If the table still has values, go to step 2.
 6. If the table has no new values, go to step 1.

-In order to know if sweep is working, or it's current progress, look for the following:
+In order to know if sweep is working, or its current progress, look for the following:

 - ``Starting background sweeper.``